celelunar/EcoHaul/README.md

 # EcoHaul
-🗑️🍃 A Trash Collection Application Made with Laravel 9
+🗑️🍃 A Trash Collection Application Made with Laravel 9, Bootstrap 5, and MySQL